Skip to main content

 1. Sensorimotor Stage (0-2 Years)

-• Object Permanence: The crucial realization that objects continue to exist even when out of sight (e.g., a baby learning that a parent hiding their face during peek-a-boo hasn't actually disappeared).
+Object Permanence: The important insight that things exist even when they are hidden from view (e.g., a baby realizing that a parent covering their face during peek-a-boo hasn't really vanished).

-• Reflexive to Intentional Behavior: Infants transition from relying on reflexes (sucking, grasping) to intentional, coordinated actions.
+Reflexive to Intentional Behavior: Infants move from using reflexes (sucking, clutching) to deliberate, coordinated movements.

 2. Preoperational Stage (2-7 Years)

-Children begin to develop memory, imagination, and symbolic thought.
-They can use words and images to represent objects, but their thinking remains highly intuitive rather than logical.
+Children start to develop their symbolic thinking, memory, and creativity.
+They can express items with words and pictures, but their reasoning is still very intuitive rather than rational.

-• Animism: The belief that inanimate objects have thoughts and feelings (e.g., thinking the sun is following them).
+Animism: The idea that inanimate objects may think and feel (e.g., believing the sun is following them).

 3. Concrete Operational Stage (7-11 Years)

-• Conservation: Grasping that pouring liquid from a short, wide glass into a tall, thin glass does not change the amount of liquid.
+Conservation: Recognizing that pouring liquid from a short, broad glass into a tall, narrow glass does not affect the volume of liquid.

-• Decentration: The ability to focus on multiple aspects of a problem simultaneously.
+Decentration: The capacity to focus on various parts of a topic at once.

-• Significance: Supports mathematical reasoning, scientific thinking, and systematic problem-solving.
+Significance: Supports mathematical reasoning, scientific thinking, and methodical problem resolution.

 4. Formal Operational Stage (11+ Years)

-• Abstract Thinking: Understanding complex concepts like justice, ethics, and freedom.
+Abstract Thinking: Understanding difficult ideas like as justice, ethics, and freedom.

-• Hypothetical-Deductive Reasoning: Developing hypotheses, predicting outcomes, and systematically testing variables (e.g., designing a science experiment).
+Hypothetical-Deductive Reasoning: Creating hypotheses, forecasting results, and methodically evaluating variables (for example, planning a science experiment).

-• Metacognition: Being aware of and reflecting upon one’s own thought processes.
+Metacognition: being conscious of and thinking about one's own mental processes.

 Stage